-The sudoers plugin supports its own plugin interface to allow non-Unix group lookups.
+The sudoers module supports a plugin interface to allow non-Unix group lookups.
 This can be used to query a group source other than the standard Unix group database.
-Two sample group plugins are bundled with sudo, group\file and system\group, are detailed in sudoers(5).
+A sample group plugin is bundled with sudo that implements file-based lookups.
 Third party group plugins include a QAS AD plugin available from Quest Software.